-Don’t be afraid to speak up for other people if you witness unfair treatment.
-Doing so in a respectful, but assertive way lets the offending person know they're in the wrong, and the affected person know you are there for them.
-Having that back-up can give a person more confidence, and adding to my first point, can help a person with their self-esteem.
+Don't be afraid to speak up for other people if you witness unfair treatment.
+Doing so in a respectful but assertive way lets the offending person know they're in the wrong, and the affected person knows you are there for them.
+Having that back-up can give a person more confidence, and adding to my first point, it can help a person with their self-esteem.

 Share Your Experiences

-Sometimes a person doesn’t quite understand how their actions affect other people.
-And although it can be difficult to show your vulnerability to others, telling them when you were treated unfairly and how it made you feel can help them understand the consequences of their actions, and could very well stop a person from disempowering others.
+Sometimes a person doesn't quite understand how their actions affect other people.
+And although it can be difficult to show your vulnerability to others, telling them when you were treated unfairly and how it made you feel can help them understand the consequences of their actions.
+It could also stop a person from disempowering others.